LeakyAbstractions/result/docs/index.md

 ## Transforming Values

 - [`mapSuccess`][MAP_SUCCESS]
-  transform the value of a successful result.
+  transforms the value of a successful result.
 - [`mapFailure`][MAP_FAILURE]
-  transform the value of a failed result.
+  transforms the value of a failed result.
 - [`map`][MAP]
   transforms either the success or the failure value of a result.
 - [`flatMapSuccess`][FLATMAP_SUCCESS]